 Benefits of cheap broadband

-- Light users or browsers Some of us only want to use the internet at the weekends or in the evenings, just to check-in on our email inbox and maybe browse a few internet shops.
+- Light users or browsers Some of us only want to use the internet at the weekends or in the evenings, just to check our email and maybe browse a few internet shops.
 Cheap broadband packages are a great way for light internet users to have access to emails and online shopping from under £5 per month.

-- Beginners If you're just getting started with the internet and you're really not sure how much you're going to use it, it's really not worth signing up to an expensive long term contract.
+- Beginners If you're just getting started with the internet, it's really not worth signing up to an expensive long term contract with a hefty usage limit.
 You may well find that you are a techy in the making and end up becoming a heavy internet user, but it definitely makes sense to sign up for a cheap package - you can always upgrade later!
 You will find cheap broadband starter packs for less than £5 per month.

 Low cost broadband providers: